TBDA-Classes/2025G2/source/introduction.rst

 -------------
 Key needs that the solution must address include:

-- Identify operation periods of the machine
+- Identify operation periods of the machine.
-- Create a user interface to facilitate interaction
+- Create a user interface to facilitate interaction.
-- Determine when the machine is working
+- Determine when the machine is working.
-- Calculate timing and energy demands per program name
+- Calculate timing and energy demands per program name.
-- Determine alerts and contextualize them
+- Determine alerts and contextualize them.

 Solution approach
 -----------------